A Quiet Danger within your calling

 “Do not come near here; remove your sandals from your feet, for the place on which you are standing is holy ground.”
 (Exodus 3:5)

-Familiarity dulls perception.
-It does not remove access, but it distorts awareness.
 When Jesus returned to His hometown in Matthew 13, the people were not lacking exposure to Him.
 They had seen Him.
 They had heard about Him.
 They knew His natural history.
-But what they knew in the natural became a barrier to what was present in the Spirit.
+But what they knew became the lens that limited what they could receive.

 “A prophet is not without honor except in his hometown and in his own household.”
 (Matthew 13:57)